-Learners must have opportunities to communicate their learning through various modes in addition to frequent opportunities to selfassess their learning, strengths, needs and performance.
+Adolescent learners must have opportunities to communicate their learning through various modes in addition to frequent opportunities to self-assess their learning, strengths, needs and performance.
 Descriptive feedback from peers, teachers and others at home and in the community provides direction for student learning and achievement.

-The development of scientific literacy is the underlying principle of the science curriculum.
+The development of scientific literacy is the underlying principle of the Science curriculum.